c-chenchen/logistic-regression-from-scratch/README.md

 ---

-## 8) Summary
+## 8. Interpretation

-- Logistic regression models the probability of a binary outcome
-- The sigmoid maps real values to probabilities
+- The model outputs **probabilities**, not hard labels.
-- The bias term captures the baseline likelihood
+- The bias term represents the baseline log-odds.
-- Training minimizes cross-entropy via gradient descent
+- The sigmoid converts linear scores into valid probabilities.
+- Gradient descent finds parameters that minimize cross-entropy loss.

 ---

-## 9) Files
+## 9. Files in This Repository

-- `logistic_regression.py` — implementation from scratch
+- `logistic_regression.py` — full NumPy implementation
-- `README.md` — mathematical explanation and derivation
+- `README.md` — mathematical explanation and theory

+---

+## 10. Summary

+- Logistic regression models probabilities using a sigmoid
+- Training is done via maximum likelihood estimation
+- The loss function is cross-entropy
+- Gradient descent is used for optimization
+- The model is interpretable and probabilistic

+---